Biodiversity Net Gain (BNG)

 Submitting a compliance of condition application

-• The Local Planning Authority will create a stand-alone compliance of condition application for the biodiversity gain condition (the suffix of the planning reference will be BGPCON).
+The Local Planning Authority will create a stand-alone compliance of condition application for the biodiversity gain condition (the suffix of the planning reference will be BGPCON).

-• The Local Planning Authority has 8 weeks to approve or refuse the application, and a separate decision notice will be issued.
+The Local Planning Authority has 8 weeks to approve or refuse the application, and a separate decision notice will be issued.

-• The development cannot commence until the biodiversity gain condition has been discharged.
+The development cannot commence until the biodiversity gain condition has been discharged.

-• A completed Biodiversity Gain Plan using the Government's Biodiversity Gain Plan template.
+- A completed Biodiversity Gain Plan using the Government's Biodiversity Gain Plan template.

-• On-Site baseline map.
-The map must be drawn to an identified scale and show the direction of North.
+- On-Site Baseline Habitat Plan - drawn to an identified scale and showing the direction of North.
 It must include all baseline habitats, including the area of each habitat type.
-If the statutory biodiversity metric has been used, units must be hectares (ha) for the habitat module and kilometres (km) for the watercourse and hedgerow modules.
-If the small sites biodiversity metric has been used, units must be meters squared (m2 ) for the habitat module and meters (m) for the watercourse and hedgerow modules.
-The map must be submitted in two different file formats: pdf. and shp.
+If the statutory biodiversity metric has been used, units must be in hectares for habitat areas and kilometres for linear habitats.
+If the small sites biodiversity metric has been used, units must be meters squared for the habitat areas and meters for linear habitats.
+The map must be submitted separately in pdf format.
+For significant onsite gains secured by S106 agreements – the map should also be submitted in GIS format (shapefile).

 Developers may also need to submit the following information:

-• A Habitat Management and Monitoring Plan (HMMP)* using Natural England’s HMMP template as a guide, detailing how significant on-site, and all off-site habitats will be established, managed and monitored.
+- A Habitat Management and Monitoring Plan (HMMP)* using Natural England’s HMMP template as a guide, detailing how significant on-site, and all off-site habitats will be established, managed and monitored.

-• Landscape and Ecological Management Plan (LEMP)* (or any other management condition linked to biodiversity net gain) if the Local Planning Authority has deemed this an appropriate alternative to a Habitat Management and Monitoring Plan (please refer to the conditions included on your decision notice).
+- Landscape and Ecological Management Plan (LEMP)* (or any other management condition linked to biodiversity net gain) if the Local Planning Authority has deemed this an appropriate alternative to a Habitat Management and Monitoring Plan (please refer to the conditions included on your decision notice).

-• Proof of purchase of statutory biodiversity credits – if they have been used.
+- Proof of purchase of statutory biodiversity credits – if they have been used.

-• A compensation plan - if the development affects irreplaceable habitats.
+- A compensation plan - if the development affects irreplaceable habitats.

 *A HMMP and LEMP are long-term habitat management and monitoring strategies that detail a developer’s commitment to achieving the biodiversity gain objective.
 They are secured through separate conditions to the Biodiversity Gain condition, yet they are intrinsically linked.
-Therefore, the LPA are requesting developers apply for the approval of the Biodiversity Gain and HMMP or LEMP conditions at the same time.
+Therefore, the LPA are requesting developers apply for the approval of the Biodiversity Gain Plan and HMMP or LEMP conditions at the same time.

 There are separate requirements for phased development.
 In this instance, the developer will need to complete and submit the following: